igotnextofficial/IGNFrontend/notes.md

 ## Completed
 #### FBFAF9 BG Color

+- [x] should be able to toggle between being open or closed to accepting new clients.
+- [x]  Page to Leave Notes for mentee
 - [x] Add categories to article creation pages.
 - [x] add an image upload feature for the articles
 - [x] Add an Editor Context &amp; provider for forms to use.